Aspen Policy Academy

 A toolkit for enhancing agency preparedness for bug bounty program execution

 Bug Bounty Programs (BBPs) are an efficient and cost-effective way to improve a system’s security, allowing for scrutiny by a broader array of cybersecurity experts than a typical government agency could normally provide.
 Yet, few agency system stakeholders understand the advantages of BBPs or are prepared to execute BBPs on their own systems.
-This project outlines how the Cybersecurity and Infrastructure Security Agency (CISA) could scale the use of BBPs across government by helping agencies: improve their understanding of BBPs; gauge their specific agency’s readiness to execute a BBP; and prepare to execute a BBP.
+This project outlines how the Cybersecurity and Infrastructure Security Agency could scale the use of BBPs across government by helping agencies: improve their understanding of BBPs; gauge their specific agency’s readiness to execute a BBP; and prepare to execute a BBP.

 Browse Related Projects